 Season 2 Episode 3

 Learn more about how one Port Elizabeth-based organisation is making a difference through education.
 Kleinskool Initiative assists this struggling community based in Gqeberha by helping young people find sponsors who assist with their school fees.
 If we expect young people to rise above tough circumstances it all starts with education.
 Learn more about how it all started, and how you can get involved if you’re keen to help here.
 You can also read more about them on our blog.

 Season 2 Episode 2

 What if you could tackle two huge issues in our country at one time?
 This is exactly what the ReTrade Project in Walmer, Port Elizabeth aims to do.
 They tackle the problem of poverty by creating informal employment through recycling.
 Not only does this give those in need the opportunity to earn groceries for their families, but the programme is also responsible for taking about two tonnes of waste off the streets each month.
 Community members can help contribute to their rebate cheque by “freecycling” along with them.
-The centre is closed at present, but they’re liaising with the municipality and have applied for permission to reopen as soon as possible.
+Listen here for more information, or read our blog post.

 Season 2 Episode 1